This red velvet brownie recipe makes sweet and colorful brownies that are almost too pretty to eat.

 Instructions

-• Mix cake ingredients together until fully incorporated and spread into prepared pan.
+• Mix cake mix, vegetable oil, milk, and 1 egg until fully incorporated and spread into prepared pan.

 • Beat cream cheese and sugar until fluffy with a hand mixer.

-• Add remaining ingredients and mix until incorporated.
+• Add 2 eggs and vanilla and mix until incorporated.

 • Drop large spoonfuls of the cream cheese mixture onto the cake batter and gently swirl together using a knife or spatula.